P2333/Papers-of-Robust-ML/README.md

 - <a href="#Verification">Verification</a><br>
 - <a href="#Theoretical">Theoretical Analysis</a><br>
 - <a href="#Empirical">Empirical Analysis</a><br>
+- <a href="#Seminal_work">Seminal Work</a><br>

 <a id='General_training'></a>
 ## General Defenses (training phase)
+* [Rethinking Softmax Cross-Entropy Loss for Adversarial Robustness ](https://arxiv.org/pdf/1905.10626.pdf) (ICLR 2020) <br/> This paper rethink the drawbacks of softmax cross-entropy in the adversarial setting, and propose the MMC method to induce high-density regions in the feature space.

+* [Interpolated Adversarial Training: Achieving Robust Neural Networks without Sacrificing Accuracy](https://arxiv.org/pdf/1906.06784.pdf) (ICLR 2020) <br/> This paper introduces the mixup method into adversarial training to improve the model performance on clean images.

 * [Provably Robust Boosted Decision Stumps and Trees against Adversarial Attacks](https://arxiv.org/pdf/1906.03526.pdf) (NeurIPS 2019) <br/> A method to efficiently certify the robustness of GBDTs and to integrate the certificate into training (leads to an upper bound on the worst-case loss).
 The obtained certified accuracy is higher than for other robust GBDTs and is competitive to provably robust CNNs.

-* [Intriguing Properties of Adversarial Training at Scale](https://openreview.net/forum?id=HyxJhCEFDS&noteId=rJxeamAAKB) (ICLR 2020) <br/> This paper investigates the effects of BN and deeper models for adversarial training on ImageNet.

 * [You Only Propagate Once: Accelerating Adversarial Training via Maximal Principle](https://arxiv.org/pdf/1905.00877.pdf) (NeurIPS 2019) <br/> This paper provides a fast method for adversarial training from the perspective of optimal control.

-* [Rethinking Softmax Cross-Entropy Loss for Adversarial Robustness ](https://arxiv.org/pdf/1905.10626.pdf) <br/> This paper rethink the drawbacks of softmax cross-entropy in the adversarial setting, and propose the MMC method to induce high-density regions in the feature space.

-* [Interpolated Adversarial Training: Achieving Robust Neural Networks without Sacrificing Accuracy](https://arxiv.org/pdf/1906.06784.pdf) <br/> This paper introduces the mixup method into adversarial training to improve the model performance on clean images.
+* [Adversarial Training for Free!](https://arxiv.org/pdf/1904.12843.pdf) (NeurIPS 2019) <br/> A fast method for adversarial training, which shares the back-propogation gradients of updating weighs and crafting adversarial examples.

 * [Using Pre-Training Can Improve Model Robustness and Uncertainty](https://arxiv.org/abs/1901.09960) (ICML 2019) <br/>
 This paper shows adversarial robustness can transfer and that adversarial pretraining can increase adversarial robustness by ~10% accuracy.